minprog/cs50x-1718-1819/problems/cards/lab/README.md

 {% next "Let's get started" %}

-## Cards
+## Card: a data class

 Let's create a `Card` class first.
-For this lab, a `Card` is very simple *Data Class*.
-It only contains a few properties and the methods necessary to fill those.
+For this lab, a `Card` is very simple *data class*: it only contains a few properties, as well as the method necessary to fill those.

-In this case, the fields will be bare minimum needed to define what kind of card it is:
+In this case, the fields will contain the minimum of information needed to uniquely define what kind of card it is:

 - the suit, or color, of the card (like Spades :spades:)
 - the value of the card (2, 3, A, J, ...)